xobserve/xo/README.md

 5. **Outstanding performance and user experience** Codebase in Datav are very clean and simple: we only use React.js and Vite.js and has taken a lot of optimizations to improve user experiences.

-   **Datav is also much more easier to redevelop**, if you are a developers, when you dig into Grafana's codebase, you should know what I mean.
+   Datav is designed to be maintenance-friendly, dig into the code and be pleasantly surprised at how easy it is to modify.

 6. **Beautiful and customizable UI**